biocatiit/website/content/pages/users_publications.rst

 *   Use the proper acknowledgment of the APS and BioCAT
 *   Notify both the APS and BioCAT of such publications.

-Peer-reviewed publications are are the primary measure of scientific output.
+Peer-reviewed publications are the primary measure of scientific output.
 Properly documented publications insure that funds are avaliable to continue operating the BioCAT facility.